 - Home Price: $109,200 median purchase price; $665 median monthly rent

-- Crime Rate: Safer than 64% of cities in the U.S.
+- Crime Rate: Safer than 73% of New York cities

 - Unemployment Rate: 5.3%

-Not many cities can say they’re neighbors with the beautiful Niagara Falls and among the top for cheapest cities in New York, but North Tonawanda can!
-Situated along the Niagara River, residents love this friendly spot for its walkability, pleasant summers, outdoor activities, and housing options ranging from cozy condos to upscale estates.
-Not to mention, North Tonawanda is only a short drive to Buffalo, so commutes to work or a fun-filled weekend with the family is a breeze!
+Not many places can say they’re neighbors with the beautiful Niagara Falls and among the top for cheapest cities in New York, but North Tonawanda can!
+Situated along the Niagara River, residents love the city of North Tonawanda for its walkability, pleasant summers, and outdoor activities.
+With great community events happening throughout the year, housing options ranging from cozy condos to upscale estates, and short commutes to Buffalo, it’s easy to see why people love living in North Tonawanda!

 Things to Do in North Tonawanda

-Visit the Herschell Carrousel Factory Museum and ride two antique carousels, learn how paper music rolls are made, and play on interactive exhibits in the Kiddeland Testing Park.
+Ride antique carousels, learn how paper music rolls are created, and play on interactive exhibits in the Kiddeland Testing Park at Herschell Carrousel Factory Museum.
 See a comedy show, watch classic movies, or listen to tribute bands at Riviera Theatre.
 Head to Pinewoods Park to play a game of volleyball with friends, have a cookout, or take your four-legged pal for a walk.
 Take a quick road trip any time of the year to capture breathtaking views of Niagara Falls State Park.
-Enjoy Greek dishes like Chicken Souvlaki and Salmon Oscar with Greek potatoes at Olympia.
-Indulge in oysters on the half shell, crab cakes, lobster tails, and more delicious seafood on the waterside patio at Remington Tavern.
+Enjoy Stuffed Clams, a Haddock Po Boy, or the Fish Fry while dining along the water at The Dockside Bar & Grill.
+Indulge in oysters on the half shell, crab cakes, lobster tails, and more delicious seafood on the waterside patio at Remington Tavern & Seafood Exchange.
 Or catch local bands at Dwyers Irish Pub while sipping on a pint of Guinness.

 - Population: 27,447

 - Home Price: $332,800 median purchase price; $1,069 median monthly rent